-Students with extenuating circumstances on medical or other exceptional grounds, can complete a Request for Extension with Extenuating Circumstances form (accessed via the module in Canvas).
-Students can apply for exemption from late penalties or an extension to the submission date.
+Students with extenuating circumstances on medical or other exceptional grounds, can complete a Request for Exemption from Late Penalties form (accessed via the module in Canvas).
 The form and supporting evidence must be submitted as soon as possible.
 This will be within five working days after the extenuating circumstance under consideration occurs and before the examination/assessment takes place, preferably in writing or by email.